kshockey/indigo/_posts/2018-07-22-blog-is-back.md

 ---
 #### Other things

-I'm looking forward to the next installment of CapsuleCrit [https://www.capsulecrit.com/].
+I'm looking forward to the next installment of [CapsuleCrit](https://www.capsulecrit.com/).
 Their initial publication got me thinking about what can be conveyed in short form fiction and how I might be able to write like that in the future, on this blog or elsewhere.
 Check it out when you get a chance.

 Recently I won a bundle of books from [Boss Fight Books](https://bossfightbooks.com/).
 Their e-books are a great way to support good writing (though I plan on ordering at least [one](https://bossfightbooks.com/products/katamari-damacy-by-l-e-hall) in paperback).